Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Results

 We can see explicitly here that without prior early Universe information, the effect of the BAO data is even stronger.
 Again in this case, one of the important effects of the BAO is to break the degeneracy between $w$ and $h$.
 Indeed, as seen in the $w$CDM analyses above and also found in Refs.~\cite{DAmico:2020kxu,Chudaykin:2020ghx}, the BAO data from various different redshifts is essential for achieving a better constraint on $w$.

 Let us now comment on the results themselves.
 We can immediately see that the data now appear to prefer a negative value of $A$, as well as a very low value of the scalar amplitude, independently of the inclusion of BAO data.
 This is explained by a very strong degeneracy between $A$ and $A_s$, which is also clearly seen in the posterior plots.
 Physically, as $A$ grows more negative, the amplitude of the linear power spectrum increases and $A_s$ decreases to compensate, being even lower due to the preference of the data for a low $\sigma_8$.
 This is compounded by the linear bias also being largely degenerate with the amplitude.
 This is seen very clearly in the full contours in Fig.~\ref{fig:cmb_free_all_pars} of Appendix~\ref{sec:full_cont}, where we can also see that the linear bias is very large and is already dominated by its prior in some cases.
 Should that prior be relaxed, this degeneracy would likely drive the bias to even larger values, further reducing the scalar amplitude and increasing $A$.
 We can also see in Fig.~\ref{fig:cmb_free_cosmo_der} that the preferred value of $\sigma_8$ and $S_8$ is equivalently low, given this degeneracy with the bias.
+Similar degeneracies are expected to occur in other beyond-$\Lambda$CDM cosmologies and have been seen in the case of non-flat $\Lambda$CDM~\cite{Glanville:2022xes}, as well as in a very recent analysis in the context of nDGP gravity~\cite{Piga:2022mge}, both of which are likely to arise for the same reasons.

 In general, the BOSS full shape data is able to constrain two combinations of these three amplitude parameters, essentially via the measurement of the amplitudes of the monopole and quadrupole.
 Therefore, when all three are allowed to vary this degeneracy is inevitable, whereas in the analysis with the CMB prior on $A_s$, this problem is resolved and a fairly precise measurement of $A$ and $b_1$ is possible.
 In principle, nonlinear effects can help resolving this degeneracy, since they are sensitive to other combinations of $A_s$, $A$ and $b_1$.
 This can be achieved by the enhanced precision of future stage-IV surveys and/or by improved modelling.